gearnoodle/manual/shame.md

 But shame indicates that you've grown a bit and also that there is a long road of shame ahead of you.
 As an adult you don't feel shame anymore about the things you used to.

-I, for crying out loud, was ashamed of using or buying deodorant when I was 16 or so.
+I, for crying out loud, was ashamed of using or buying deodorant when I was 16 or so because I found it very intimate subject.
 Or watching Ally Mc'Beal from TV even if I wanted to, but brother kept shouting how stupid show that is, so I did hide once again.

 It is good for a person in their life to yearn to act constantly more shamefully, so that they can tolerate shame even more.
 But with a good strategy, so that it wouldn't annoy others too much.